-The subject of marijuana has become hotly debated in recent years, particularly as some states have made its sale and use legal under certain circumstances.
+The subject of marijuana has become hotly debated in recent years.
+In particular, some states have made its sale and use legal under certain circumstances.
 Many point to marijuana as being the ultimate gateway drug, or one whose use paves the way for the abuse of other illicit substances such as cocaine, heroin, or methamphetamines.
-Yet there are others who would argue that marijuana use is no more a predictor of future drug abuse than smoking or drinking.
+Yet, there are others who would argue that marijuana use is no more a predictor of future drug abuse than smoking or drinking.

 What Skeptics Are Saying

 Those who claim that marijuana does not meet the qualification of being a gateway drug point to the fact that many of the people who admit to using it claim that they never go on to experiment with more serious substances.
 Another issue that gateway drug skeptics cite is the availability of marijuana.
 It’s typically much easier to secure pot than it is other drugs.
 Thus, those who suffer from drug addiction and claim that their problems started with marijuana may have simply started with it because it was easier for them to get.

 However, clinical evidence does exist that seems to support the idea that marijuana is a gateway drug.
 According to the National Institute on Drug Abuse, THC (delta-9-tetrahydro-cannabinol, the primary psychoactive component of marijuana) and other related cannabinoids have been shown in animal studies to exhibit a decreasing effect on the reaction of dopamine reward centers in the brain.